willpuckett/Sheesh/README.md

 > call maple _sheesheegummavvis_: “sap flows fast."

-The size of the Xiao makes it so attractive for smaller keyboards. _Sheesh_ repurposes the reset and nfc pins to squeeze enough I/O to directly connect the 28 keys.
-The cost of the pogo pins starts to add up, though.
-Using generic smd ones from LCSC helps, but it's also a little ironic that the total length of the battery and the Xiao is about the same as just using a proµ form factor, which is more than an order of magnitude cheaper.
+The size of the Xiao makes it so attractive for smaller keyboards. _Sheesh_ intended to repurpose the reset and nfc pins to squeeze enough I/O to directly connect the 28 keys.
+Unfortunately, coopting the reset pin didn't work well, although the initial exploration encouraged me to chord more.
+It seems to make more sense to explore a 26 key layout in another board, so version 0.2 and up switch to a diode layout. _Sheesh_ is an exploration in PCBA, and uses 0402 diodes which are not conducive to handsoldering.

 > [!IMPORTANT]
 > If you have time, please drop a note to your local Seeed representative asking